prachimittal26/smart-contract/README.md

     console.error(error);
     process.exit(1);
   });
+Run the deployment script:
+bash
+.
+npx hardhat run scripts/deploy.js --network <your-network>
+Replace <your-network> with the name of the network you want to deploy to (e.g., ropsten, mainnet, etc.).

 Verifying Deployment
 Once the contract is deployed, you can verify the deployment by checking the address printed in the console output.

 Interacting with the Contract
 After deployment, you can interact with the contract using scripts or a frontend application.
-The following example shows how to call the mint function:
+The following example shows how to set a new user:

 javascript
-Copy code
+.
 const { ethers } = require('hardhat');

 async function main() {